SophiaSarro/Thesis-Material/Nunlist.md

-  Aristarchus was also big on fleshing this out Scholiasts like to point out synchronization between what the gods are doing and what the humans are doing Critics were likely aware of anachronities, but felt that they didn't need much explanation even if they were pointed out εξ αναστροφης - might mean "in reverse order"????
+  Aristarchus was also big on fleshing this out Scholiasts like to point out synchronization between what the gods are doing and what the humans are doing Critics were likely aware of anachronities, but felt that they didn't need much explanation even if they were pointed out εξ αναστροφης - might mean "in reverse order"?